 Substitution Variable Description %data1% Resource specific data1.
 For RODM resources, this is data from the DisplayResourceOtherData field.
 For RODM predefined views in the tree view, this data is from the Annotation field. %data2% Resource specific data2.
 For RODM resources, this data is from the DisplayResourceUserData field. %data3% Resource specific data3.
-For RODM resources, this data is from the iPAddress field. %data4% Resource specific data4.

-Table 58.
-Common substitution variables (continued)

-Substitution Variable Description %hb_hostname% In the distributed environment, the value must be the TCP/IP host name of the system.
+For RODM resources, this data is from the iPAddress field. %data4% Resource specific data4. %hb_hostname% In the distributed environment, the value must be the TCP/IP host name of the system.
 In the z/OS environment, it is the NetView domain name (non-network qualified).
 Each of these is used to direct the processing of commands to the correct system: distributed using Tivoli tasks or host using NetView command support.
 Does not apply to RODM resources.
+Valid only for instrumented resources.

+Table 44.
+Common substitution variables

-Valid only for instrumented resources. %hb_origin% An enum value pair list used to identify the system on which the component resides.
+Substitution Variable Description %hb_origin% An enum value pair list used to identify the system on which the component resides.
 The enumerations are listed in the AMS document in relation to the Discover Connections task in the Connection Type group (Primary).
 Does not apply to RODM resources.
-Valid only for instrumented resources. %hb_primary% First key value pair of the value of the %hb_origin% variable.
+Valid only for instrumented resources. %hb_primary% First key value pair of the value of the % hb_origin % variable.
 Valid only for instrumented resources. %hb_secondary% First key value pair of the value of the %hb_sub_origin% variable.
 Valid only for instrumented resources. %hb_source% Contains a semicolon-delimited triplet with information from the ComponentID group in the applications global description file (GDF) (manufacturer;product;version).
 Does not apply to RODM resources.
 Valid only for instrumented resources. %hb_sub_origin% An enum value pair list used to differentiate between components on the same system that support the same relationship.
 Also described with discover connections (secondary).
 Does not apply to RODM resources.
 Valid only for instrumented resources. %hb_sub_source% Same format and attribute use as source, but from the component description file (CDF).
 The topology server uses this value to locate the correct CDF.
 Does not apply to RODM resources.
-Valid only for instrumented resources. %ipaddress% The value of the %data3 % variable.
+Valid only for instrumented resources. %ipaddress% The value of the %data3% variable.
 Valid only for RODM resources. %label% The display name, which is the resource name assigned by the manager of the resource.
 This is the name that is displayed in the view.
 For RODM resources, this data is from the DisplayResourceName field. %monitor% The monitor name from the topology server database.
-Valid only for instrumented resources. %objectid% The NetView RODM object ID, if applicable. %remoteconsole% See "%REMOTECONSOLE%" on page 134 for more information. %RODM.xxx% The variable to be pulled from RODM.
-The character string following the period ( $xxx$ ) is the field name to be pulled from RODM for the selected object.
+Valid only for instrumented resources. %objectid% The NetView RODM object ID, if applicable. %remoteconsole% See "%REMOTECONSOLE%" for more information. %RODM.xxx% The variable to be pulled from RODM.
+The character string following the period (xxx) is the field name to be pulled from RODM for the selected object.
 Use these only for resource specific commands.
 To extract just a period-delimited token from a field, append a colon (:) and a token number in the following way: %RODM.xxx:3% This extracts the third period-delimited token from the field.

-Table 58.
+Table 44.
 Common substitution variables (continued)